-3 January 1962: Opens in Brecht on Brecht at the Theater de Lys, the first show to play there after The Threepenny Opera.
-Director and translator George Tabori has assembled a collection of poems, songs, and scenes delivered by the six cast members (The others are Dane Clark, Anne Jackson, Viveca Lindfors, George Voskovec, and Michael Wager.)
+3 January 1962: Appears in the premiere of Brecht on Brecht at the Theater de Lys, the first show to play there after The Threepenny Opera.
+Poet and translator George Tabori has assembled a collection of poems, songs, and scenes delivered by the six cast members (the others are Dane Clark, Anne Jackson, Viveca Lindfors, George Voskovec, and Michael Wager); Gene Frankel directs.
 The original cast soundtrack is recorded by Columbia.
 Originally scheduled for a limited six-week run, the show logs over 200 performances.

 Spring 1962: Meets American painter Russell Detwiler at a party given by W.H.
 Auden in New York and feels an immediate attraction, unaware that he is an alcoholic.